Leaving so soon?

 For instance, if you held a UK birth certificate, obtaining a UK Apostille from the FCO would fully legalise this for use within the Philippines.
 However, if you held a birth certificate from Saudi Arabia, you will need to have this legalised fully including a seal and red ribbon at the Saudi-based Philippine Embassy, as Saudi Arabia is not part of the Hague Convention.

 Whatever your circumstances, we will be able to assist you.
 If your document will require a full consular process, whether you are presenting it before 14th May or it was issued outside of the Hague Convention, we can help.
-Get in touch with our friendly team of specialists today via our live chat function, on +44 (0) 330 088 1142, firstname.lastname@example.org or through our website at www.vitalconsular.com.
+Get in touch with our friendly team of specialists today via our live chat system, give us a call on +44 (0) 330 088 1142, or send us a text message through WhatsApp.